MonikaSzucs/comp-2825-computer-architecture-organization/README.md

 Chapter 5: 366
 Chapter 7: 527

+## Quiz
+- we would have a quiz every class.
+It will start near the end of class.

+## Final Exam
-final exam is not cumulative
+- is not cumulative

 ## Group
 - zbones